zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	}
 $$

-The combined occlusion is always either greater than or equal to the occlusion in any given direction.
-In particular, when the view and light directions are aligned, the so-called "hotspot effect" is absent:
+The combined occlusion value is always either greater than or equal to the occlusion in any given direction.
+In particular, when the view and light directions are aligned, overestimation leads to the loss of the so-called "hotspot effect":

 $$
 	W_2(\bm{v}, \bm{v})